eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 ## Zookeeper

 Zookeeper is a popular coordination service for distributed systems that uses a consensus algorithm to ensure fault tolerance.
-It provides fault-tolerant primitives that more complex systems can be built on top of {% cite 10.5555/1855840.1855851 1 %}.
+It provides fault-tolerant primitives that more complex systems can be built on top of {% cite zookeeper2010 -l 1 %}.

-Zookeeper implements an API that manipulates data objects that are organized hierarchically, like a file system.
-The Zookeeper API resembles a file system API (including calls like `create()`, `setData()`, and `getData()`) {% cite 10.5555/1855840.1855851 1,3 %}.
+Zookeeper implements an API that manipulates data objects that are organized hierarchically like a file system.
+The Zookeeper API resembles a file system API (including calls like `create()`, `setData()`, and `getData()`) {% cite zookeeper2010 -l 1,3 %}.

 Zookeeper has two ordering guarantees:

 1. Linearizable writes.
 All requests that update Zookeeper's state are serializable and respect precedence.
 2. FIFO client order: all requests from a given client are executed in the order that they were sent from the client.

-{% cite 10.5555/1855840.1855851 4 %}
+{% cite zookeeper2010 -l 4 %}

 To improve the read performance of Zookeeper, reads are weakly consistent, meaning it's possible for reads to receive stale data.
-Reads can ensure that they get up-to-date data by forcing pending updates to complete with `sync()` {% cite 10.5555/1855840.1855851 4 %}.
+Reads can ensure that they get up-to-date data by forcing pending updates to complete with `sync()` {% cite zookeeper2010 -l 4 %}.

 Zookeeper can perform a variety of functions in a fault-tolerant manner, for example Zookeeper can: